My name is Caitlin and in the Society of Creative Anachronism I am known as Scolastica Capellaria.

 What am I doing?

 Embroidery: My first love will always be needle and thread, and I find nothing more enjoyable than stabbing a taunt fabric to create a beautiful decoration.
-It is meditative.
-This year (2021) I am working on a year long project exploring different embroidery techniques that were used during the middle ages.
-I am also working on a German Brick Stitch project similar to a wall hanging in the met.
+I enjoy recreating historical pieces of needlework.